-Any questions or requests for clarification need to be submitted in writing to Mr. Le Thanh Hai, (hlethanh@fhi360.org) and copy to Ms. Kathleen O'Rourke (korourke@fhi360.org) by 5:00p.m.
-Cambodia time on 20 January 2014.
+Any questions or requests for clarification need to be submitted in writing to Mr. Le Thanh Hai, hlethanh@fhi360.org and copy to Ms. Kathleen O'Rourke (korourke@fhi360.org) by 5:00 p.m.Vietnam time on 10 January 2014.
 Inquiries and answers to inquiries will be shared with all applicants.
 No telephone inquiries will be answered.

 Please provide the requested information by 5:00 p.m.
-Cambodia time on 27 January 2014 via email to Mr. Le Thanh Hai, hlethanh@fhi360.org and Ms. Kathleen O'Rourke, korourke@fhi360.org.
+Vietnam time on 21 January 2014 via email to Mr. Le Thanh Hai, hlethanh@fhi360.org and Ms. Kathleen O'Rourke, korourke@fhi360.org.

-NOTE: Please DO NOT begin work until a contract has been signed between FHI 360 and the research team leader in Cambodia.
+NOTE: Please DO NOT begin work until a contract has been signed between FHI 360 and the local PI.